 Meet The Team

-Trustee and Treasurer
+Trustee and Senior Volunteer

 I first heard about Remus in 1987.
 I became a member and joined the fundraising team.
 Since then I have watched the Sanctuary grow and it now plays a very large part in my life.
 In the past I tried joining other voluntary groups that I wanted to help in some way after my children had grown up.
 When I became a member of Remus I knew that this was the organisation I had been looking for.
 Animals have always been important to me and helping to care for the animals who have been abused, neglected and cruelly treated gives me huge satisfaction.

 I have been a supporter of Remus for over 20 years but have only been a member of the team since July 2015.
 I have been a foster carer for one of their Shetland ponies for 18 years!
 My role at Remus is quite a varied one: I am responsible for Health and Safety at the Sanctuary, for the ongoing training of staff and volunteers.
 I am passionate about animal welfare and get very upset when seeing or hearing about an animal that has been cruelly treated or just simply neglected.
 Animals have no voice and I feel that by working here at Remus I am making a small contribution towards being their voice.
 I know I am fortunate to have such a great job, everyone at Remus works tirelessly to ensure that when an animal comes through those gates they will never want for anything again.

 I am the Welfare Officer here at Remus and I started in June 2018, I have worked in the animal welfare field for more than 12 years both locally and internationally.
 We get many calls of concern from the general public about horses and ponies all across Essex – its my job to go and assess these situations and where necessary and possible to intervene to provide these animals with better care.
 This can be hard at times, as due to legislation often our hands are tied, however we will always do what we can, monitoring the situation and the animals involved.